reframe-hpc/reframe/docs/tutorial_basics.rst

 .. note::

    The different systems in the configuration file are tried in order and the first match is picked.
-   This practically means that the more general the selection pattern for a system is, the lower in the list of systems should be.
+   This practically means that the more general the selection pattern for a system is, the lower in the list of systems it should be.

 The :doc:`configure` page describes the configuration file in more detail and the :doc:`config_reference` provides a complete reference guide of all the configuration options of ReFrame.